alfarhana25/Urbanlytics/README.md

 Enter the name of your city to load a map with all neighbourhood boundaries clearly marked.

 ### 2. 🌡️ Dynamic Heat Maps
-Toggle between data layers (crime, price, pollution, or population density).
+Toggle between data layers (crime, price, pollution or population density).
 The map dynamically updates to visualize the chosen dataset using colour gradients.

 ### 3. 📊 Neighbourhood Analytics Panel
 Click on a neighbourhood to view: